zac7777/Entropy/Entropy/Classes/Sniper.md

 Hidden death:
 - *Absorbent flesh:* 2 AP, until end of turn your attacks with medium and long weapons become completely silent, you can no longer roll critical hits.
-- *Quiet the arcane:* 2 AP, your next spell is completely silent
+- *Quiet the arcane:* 2 AP, your next spell is completely silent, if it hits a creature that is unaware of you they have disadvantage on any avoidance rolls
 - *Hide:* 2 AP, all creatures that can see you (and fail the avoidance roll) lose awareness of you, activate only if you can suggest a reasonable hiding spot determined by your Game Master

   Avoidance type: Reasoning